 residence of "Wiang Lek", the site where he first settled before establishing Ayutthaya as

 the capital city in 1350.
-The temple was constructed after his elder brother (The ruler of
+The temple was constructed after his elder brother (the ruler of

 Suphan) defeated the Khmers and brought them back under the control of Ayutthaya in